-- (ii) any five adult communicant members of the Church who are both resident within the diocese and also bona fide parishioners of that parish. - (b) in any other case only by: - (i) a person appointed by the Bishop or - (ii) any five adult communicant members of the Church who are resident within the diocese. - (2) A charge of an offence other than breach of faith ritual or ceremonial may be made by: - (a) the Bishop of his own mere motion or - (b) a person appointed by the Bishop or - (c) any other adult member of the church resident within the diocese. - 7.
-(1) Every charge shall be made by written instrument in or to the effect of the form set forth in Schedule A signed by the accuser.
-Accusers may sign separate instruments and the separate instruments shall be read together. - (2) Every charge shall be accompanied by all documents therein referred to as attached.

-- (3) Every charge shall be presented by the accuser to the Diocesan Manager and every charge not made by the Bishop shall forthwith be presented (together with all documents attached thereto) by the Diocesan Manager to the Bishop. - 8.
-(1) This clause shall apply only where the charge is a charge of breach of faith ritual or ceremonial and is not made by a person appointed by the Bishop. - (2) When the charge is presented to the Bishop he shall by whatever means he shall in his absolute discretion think fit determine whether the charge is made by persons who in number and qualification fulfil the appropriate requirements of sub-clause (1) of clause 6.
+- (a) against an incumbent of a parish with reference to an offence alleged to have been committed within that parish only by - (i) a person appointed by the Bishop or - (ii) any five adult communicant members of the Church who are both resident within the diocese and also bona fide parishioners of that parish - (b) in any other case only by - (i) a person appointed by the Bishop or - (ii) any five adult communicant members of the Church who are resident within the diocese - (2) A charge of an offence other than breach of faith ritual or ceremonial may be made by - (a) the Bishop of his own mere motion or - (b) a person appointed by the Bishop or - (c) any other adult member of the Church resident within the diocese - 7.
+(1) Every charge shall be made by written instrument in or to the effect of the form set forth in Schedule A signed by the accuser Accusers may sign separate instruments and the separate instruments shall be read together - (2) Every charge shall be accompanied by all documents therein referred to as attached - (3) Every charge shall be presented by the accuser to the Registrar and every charge not made by the Bishop shall forthwith be presented (together with all documents attached thereto) by the Registrar to the Bishop - 8.
+(1) This clause shall apply only where the charge is a charge of breach of faith ritual or ceremonial and is not made by a person appointed by the Bishop

-- (3) If the Bishop determines that the charge is not so made he shall cause the charge to be returned to the person who presented it to the Diocesan Manager and shall cause each of the persons who made the charge to be given notice in writing of his determination and of the reason therefore and no further action shall be taken under this Ordinance with respect to that charge unless and until it is made by persons who in number and qualifications fulfil the appropriate requirements of sub-clause (1) of clause 6 and within the time specified by Clause 5. - A charge shall on its mere production before the Board (or a diocesan tribunal) be prima facie evidence of the truth of the declarations made in it in accordance with paragraph 5 of the form set forth in Schedule A.
+- (2) When the charge is presented to the Bishop he shall by whatever means he shall in his absolute discretion think fit determine whether the charge is made is made by persons who in number and qualification fulfil the appropriate requirements of sub-clause (1) of clause 6 - (3) If the Bishop determines that the charge is not so made he shall cause the charge to be returned to the person who presented it to the Registrar and shall cause each of the persons who made the charge to be given notice in writing of his determination and of the reason therefor and no further action shall be taken under this Ordinance with respect to that charge unless and until it is made by persons who in number and qualifications fulfil the appropriate requirements of sub-clause (1) of clause 6 and within the time specified by Clause 5 - 9.
+A charge shall on its mere production before the Board (or a diocesan tribunal) be prima facie evidence of the truth of the declarations made in it in accordance with paragraph 5 of the form set forth in Schedule A